Haraldur Magnús

-Haraldur Magnús (born 16 March 1991) is an Icelandic professional golfer who plays on the Challenge Tour and in the Nordic Golf League.
+Haraldur Franklín Magnús (born 16 March 1991) is an Icelandic professional golfer who plays on the Challenge Tour.
 He participated in the 2018 Open Championship, becoming the first Icelandic golfer to compete in a men's major golf championship.

 Early life

 Magnús grew up in Reykjavík, Iceland, and attended college at the University of Louisiana at Lafayette.

 Career

-Magnús took part in the Amateur Championship of 2015, and turned professional in the following year.
+Magnús played in the 2015 Amateur Championship and turned professional in the following year.
 In 2018, he came through final qualifying for the 2018 Open Championship at Prince's Golf Club.
 A second-round 78 saw him miss the cut.

-In 2021, Magnús finish tied for the lead at the B-NL Challenge Trophy on the Challenge Tour to get into a playoff with Alfredo García-Heredia, Marcus Helligkilde and Michael Hoey.
+In 2021, Magnús finish tied for the lead after 72 holes at the B-NL Challenge Trophy on the Challenge Tour.
+He entered into a four-way playoff with Alfredo García-Heredia, Marcus Helligkilde and Michael Hoey.
 He was eliminated on the third hole.